How to Apply

 Our recruitment checks

-Southbank International School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-Safer recruitment practice and pre-employment checks will be undertaken before any appointment is confirmed.
+Southbank International School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and other third parties to share this commitment.
+Safer recruitment practice and pre-employment background checks will be undertaken before any appointment is confirmed.

 Appointments are subject to an enhanced Disclosure and Barring Service (DBS) check for regulated activity.
 We will also ask for police checks from any countries a candidate has lived or worked in for three or more months in the past 10 years, or if they completed their teacher training outside of the UK.